tgc-bot/FourAcesContracts/Membership.md

     previous bet.
 A player MAY also check, but only where there is no previous bet – this means that they do not raise.

-27. A player is never unable to bet – if they do not have the required amount to match a previous bet, they MAY decide to go all in and the above all in rules will be used.
+7. A player is never unable to bet – if they do not have the required amount to match a previous bet, they MAY decide to go all in and the above all in rules will be used.

-28. When there are five cards on the table, players MAY continue betting and folding.
+8. When there are five cards on the table, players MAY continue betting and folding.
 If all players decide to call the current bet, then the game is finished, and the players MUST show their hands.

-29. Any action to raise, fold, check, call, etc MUST be vocalised: the player MUST clearly announce their intentions – the dealer MAY accept a ‘knocking’ on the table to signify a check but MAY request clarification if they deem an action to be ambiguous.
+9. Any action to raise, fold, check, call, etc MUST be vocalised: the player MUST clearly announce their intentions – the dealer MAY accept a ‘knocking’ on the table to signify a check but MAY request clarification if they deem an action to be ambiguous.

-30. A player’s first action is accepted and CANNOT be changed: if a player says that they check, then say that they raise, the action of checking is accepted only.
+10. A player’s first action is accepted and CANNOT be changed: if a player says that they check, then say that they raise, the action of checking is accepted only.

-31. The Dealer MAY decide to call to a close betting when there are five cards.
+11. The Dealer MAY decide to call to a close betting when there are five cards.
 The game will finish, with players showing their cards.

-32. The Staff of the Casino make the ultimate, unanimous, decision regarding which player had the strongest hand and has thus won.
+12. The Staff of the Casino make the ultimate, unanimous, decision regarding which player had the strongest hand and has thus won.

-33. Typical Poker rules apply.
+13. Typical Poker rules apply.

-    36. *Typical Poker rules* are defined as rules where it CAN be demonstrated they are in use across multiple independent Casinos.
+    5.  *Typical Poker rules* are defined as rules where it CAN be demonstrated they are in use across multiple independent Casinos.

-    37. These rules CANNOT be found to invalidate this contract or its terms.
+    6. These rules CANNOT be found to invalidate this contract or its terms.

-    38. These rules MAY be invalidated by Management, with consensus.
+    7. These rules MAY be invalidated by Management, with consensus.

+14. Member’s SHOULD NOT collaborate with other Member’s in a manner which presents an unfair advantage, for example, by showing each other their hands or otherwise acting outside of what would be considered normal etiquette

-### Poker Stars / Coundon Coins
+### VI: Poker Stars / Coundon Coins

 Poker Stars (also known as Coundon Coins) have been revised such that: